COTO DONANA AND ALENTEJO

 PRICE INCLUDES …..

-All birdwatching excursions with expert leaders, full-board accommodation (starting with dinner on 30th, ending with breakfast on 7th), soft drinks at meal times, local transport by mini-bus, international flights and airport taxes.
+All birdwatching excursions with Bird Holidays leader, full-board accommodation (starting with dinner on 28th, ending with breakfast on 5th), soft drinks at meal times and bottled water throughout, local transport by mini-bus and international flights.

 WHAT IS NOT INCLUDED